yumoL/walkingAMaze/documentation/Project_specification.md

 In this project I'm going to use different algorithms to generate a maze with multiple solutions and then walk through it by finding the shortest path.
 I'll use randomized Prim to generate a maze.
 After generating a maze, I'll use BFS(breadth-first-search), A*-algorithm and Dijkstra-algorithm to find the shirtest path.
 The purpose of this project is to compare the performence of different shortest path finding algorithms.

 ### Data structers and algorithms
-The data structures to be used are ArrayList, HashSet, HshMap, queue, PriorityQueue and LinkedList The algorithms to be used are BFS, A* , Dijkstra and randomized Prim.
+The data structures to be used are ArrayList, HashSet, HashMap, queue, PriorityQueue and LinkedList The algorithms to be used are BFS, A* , Dijkstra and randomized Prim.

 ### Program input and use of them